jadecobra/python_tdd_exercises/source/sleep duration.rst

            def test_converting_a_string_to_an_integer(self):
                self.assertEqual(int("12"), 0)

-  the terminal shows an :doc:`AssertionError` since ``12 != 0``, we update the test and it shows passing tests
+  the terminal shows an :doc:`AssertionError` since ``12 != 0``, I update the test and it shows passing tests

   .. code-block:: python

            def test_converting_a_string_to_an_integer(self):
                self.assertEqual(int("12"), 12)

-  we now have another tool to use to solve the problem
+  I now have another tool to use to solve the problem

-* after uncommenting the commented test, we are back to the :doc:`TypeError` we have been trying to solve.
-We update the duration function with our knowledge to see if it makes the test pass
+* after uncommenting the commented test, I are back to the :doc:`TypeError` I have been trying to solve.
+I update the duration function with the knowledge to see if it makes the test pass

   .. code-block:: python

        def duration(wake_time, sleep_time):
            return int(wake_time.split(':')[0]) - int(sleep_time.split(':')[0])

   EUREKA!
-We are green, with a way to randomly test if our duration function can calculate the sleep duration given any random ``sleep`` and ``wake`` time.
+I are green, with a way to randomly test if the duration function can calculate the sleep duration given any random ``sleep`` and ``wake`` time.
-* You could also write the solution we have in a way that explains what is happening to someone who does not know how to index a list or use ``int`` or\ ``split``.
+* You could also write the solution I have in a way that explains what is happening to someone who does not know how to index a list or use ``int`` or\ ``split``.
 Let's try adding some variables

   .. code-block:: python